Welcome

 • Directors are responsible for managing the company's business and owe statutory duties (ss 171–177 CA 2006) to the company.

-• Directors can be appointed by shareholders or the board (MA 17) and removed by shareholders via ordinary resolution (s 168 CA 2006), requiring special notice.
+• Directors can be appointed by shareholders or the board (MA 17) and removed by shareholders via ordinary resolution (s 168 CA 2006), requiring special notice; removal cannot be effected by written resolution (s 288(2)).

-• Shareholders own the company and make key decisions by passing ordinary or special resolutions, either at general meetings or (for private companies) by written resolution.
+• Shareholders own the company and make key decisions by passing ordinary or special resolutions, either at general meetings or (for private companies) by written resolution, subject to statutory exclusions.

-• Core shareholder rights include voting, dividends, and information access.
+• Core shareholder rights include voting, dividends, information access, and statutory pre‑emption rights on cash issues (subject to exceptions or disapplication).

 • Companies must identify and keep a register of their People with Significant Control (PSCs), based on thresholds relating to shares, voting rights, director appointments, or significant influence/control.